 Infant Class Size

 The Government has placed an upper limit of 30 pupils on any reception or key stage one class.
 The Governing Body is normally required to refuse a place to any child whose admittance would exceed this number.
 However, there can be limited exceptional circumstances.
 The admittance of such an “excepted child” could result from their sibling from a multiple birth having being admitted in the normal way.
-An excepted child might also include one with a Statement or Plan (see note 1 above), a looked after child (see note 2 above) or a child of a member of the UK Armed Services to be admitted outside the normal admission period.
+An excepted child might also include one with an Education, Health and Care Plan (see note 1 above), a looked after child (see note 3 above) or a child of a member of the UK Armed Services to be admitted outside the normal admission period.

 Where a parent of a child who has not reached compulsory school age wishes to defer their child’s entry until later in the school year, their place will be held open.
 The place must be taken up when the child reaches compulsory school age and must also be taken up during the academic year, preferably by the start of the summer term.
 Part-time education can be requested until the term in which the child reaches compulsory school age.